Jaga-droid/Plagiarism-Detection/docs/Wiki/Week2.md

 ## Turnitin :

-        .Uses text matching to compare submitted papers against a vast database of academic and web sources.
+* Uses text matching to compare submitted papers against a vast database of academic and web sources.

-        .Similarity score indicates the percentage of text that matches other sources.
+* Similarity **score** indicates the percentage of text that matches other sources.

-        .
-If a string of 3 words is matched with its repository it gets flagged as plagiarism.
+* If a string of 3 words is matched with its repository it gets flagged as plagiarism.
 Word match length can be modified.

 ### Drawbacks of Turnitin :